 The zero-meal plan (00ME) is not an option.
 However, the Office of Campus Life recognizes that unique circumstances may exempt a student from the required meal plans listed above for documented disability, medical conditions, or religious dietary observance.
 If you have a disability including a medical condition which rises to the level of disability, you will need to provide documentation of need to the Director of Accessibility and Academic Support.
-All religious dietary observance requests for exemptions will need to be sent to the Dean of Students.
+All religious dietary observance requests for exemptions will need to be sent to the Dean of Students and Equitable Community or their designee.